PolusAI/microjson/docs/index.md

 A geometry object is a JSON object where the `type` member's value is one of the following strings: `"Point"`, `"MultiPoint"`, `"LineString"`, `"MultiLineString"`, `"Polygon"`, `"Rectangle"`, `"MultiPolygon"`, or `"GeometryCollection"`.

 Each geometry object MUST have a `"coordinates"` member with an array value.
-The structure of the coordinates array depends on the geometry type.
+The structure of the coordinates array varies with the geometry type.
+The innermost point coordinates array MUST contain two or three (if 3D) numbers representing the X and Y (and Z) coordinates of the point in the image.
+These coordinates follow the same order as the axes in [Multiscale object](#multiscale-object).
+Please note that these coordinates differ from the GeoJSON specification, where the order is longitude, latitude, and optionally altitude.
+If no multiscale object is defined, the default coordinate system is assumed to be the same as the image coordinate system, using cartesian coordinates and pixels as units, with the origin at the top left corner of the image, and the x-axis pointing to the right and the y-axis pointing down.
+The z-axis points into the image, with the origin at the top left corner of the image.

-- **Point**: The coordinates array must contain two or three (if 3D) numbers representing the X and Y (and Z) coordinates of the point in the image.
-A “Point” Geometry may have a radius, if indicating a circular object, with the value in pixels, specified as a member `“radius”` of the Geometry object.
+- **Point**:  Must be a single set of point coordinates.
+A “Point” Geometry may have a radius, if representing a circular object, with the value in pixels, specified as a member `“radius”` of the Geometry object.

 - **MultiPoint**: The coordinates array must be an array of point coordinates.